dreamteam2016/UBCEvents/README.md

 # Ubcevents

-<b>Students</b>: Ever tired of missing an event you wish you heard earlier?
+<b>Students</b>: Ever tired of missing an event you wish you heard earlier?<br>

-Organizers: Ever tired or not getting the word out about your event?
+<b>Organizers:</b> Ever tired or not getting the word out about your event?

-Students: Now you can see ALL UBC events on one convenient page with no registration!
-Filter by category, and get new updates everyday and never miss that event again.
+<b>Students</b>: Now you can see ALL UBC events on one convenient page with no registration!
+Filter by category, and get new updates everyday and never miss that event again.<br>

-Organizers: Sign up to post your event and let UBC know what awesome event you're hosting.
+<b>Organizers</b>: Sign up to post your event and let UBC know what awesome event you're hosting.

 See you guys around soon!